 Through the ages Rosemary has been used to celebrate life and to attract benevolent outcomes.
 No feast was ever without Rosemary.

-Acne prone skin may respond favorably to the renewing effects of Rosemary verbenon as well as to its action to fight infection and promote glandular balance and function.
-Its skin nourishing action makes it especially ideal for dry and mature skin.
+Its action can be used to fight infection and promote glandular balance and function.
+Its skin nourishing effect makes it especially ideal for dry and mature skin.

 It is said to make the heart merry and take away foolish imaginations.

-Psycho-emotionally rosemary promotes your taking creative action, breaking free of negative habits and is especially good for clearing the mind and emotions.
+Psycho-emotionally, rosemary promotes your taking creative action.
+Use Rosemary verbenon to support breaking free of negative habits.
+It is especially good for clearing the mind and emotions.

-Rosemary Verbenon is recommended by many authorities for its cell regenerating powers.
+Rosemary verbenon is recommended by many authorities for its cell regenerating powers.
 It is excellent for physical recovery of one’s energy after prolonged illness.

 FOUR THIEVE’S STORY

-During a great plague epidemic that swept through Europe there were four robbers who became well-known for robbing houses of plague victims.
-When they were finally caught and sentenced to death they were promised their freedom if they gave their secret for how they escaped from catching the deadly pestilence sweeping the country.
+During a great plague epidemic that swept through Europe there were four robbers who became well-known for robbing the houses of plague victims.
+When they were finally caught and sentenced to death they were promised their freedom if they gave their secret for how they escaped from catching the deadly pestilence that was sweeping the country.
 The recipe they gave, which has been documented, included Rosemary.

 Rosemary verbenon is a favorite culinary oil for food flavoring and makes an excellent marinade.